Copilot-Language/copilot/copilot-theorem/README.md

 Prover -> ProofScheme -> Spec -> IO ()` function exported by `Copilot.Theorem`.
 This function takes three arguments:

 * The prover we want to use.
-For now, two provers are available, exported by the `Copilot.Theorem.Light` and `Copilot.Theorem.Kind2` module.
+For now, several provers are available, exported by the `Copilot.Theorem.Provers.SMT` and `Copilot.Theorem.Kind2` modules.
 * A *proof scheme*, which is a sequence of instructions like *check*, *assume*, *assert*...
 * The Copilot specification